+f.
 Protection of Refugees

 Access to Asylum: The law provides for the granting of asylum or refugee status, and the government has established a system for providing protection to refugees.
-The country relies on UNHCR to assign refugee or asylum seeker status.
+The country relies on the Office of the UN High Commissioner for Refugees (UNHCR) to assign refugee or asylum seeker status.
 Once status is confirmed, refugees or asylum seekers obtain residency permits under the alien legislation law.
+Those with a UNHCR certificate receive a special certificate from the Ministry of Labor to work.